AtesComp/rdf-transform/README.md

 ## Features, Changes, and Enhancements

-* Transform Tab:
-  * RDF Node Editor: Added Prefix selection to the editor with Prefix and LocalPart management throughout the code
-    * Preview Expression Editor:
-      * Two new GREL functions:
-        * toIRIString() - transforms and properly validates a string as an IRI component (replaces urlify())
-        * toStrippedLiteral() - end trims a string with all known Unicode whitespace and non-breaking space characters
-  * Property Editor: Initializes with the existing property in the textbox instead of blank text
-  * Added universal Expand (>) and Collapse (v) control on all nodes and properties
-  * Added universal delete (x) control on all nodes and properties
-* Preview Tab:
-  * All changes made in the Transform tab are reserved until the user switches to the Preview tab
-  * (FUTURE) Editable sample record / row count for preview
 * User Inferface:
   * Cleaned and refactored UI elements (but it still looks mostly like the original RDF extension)
   * Resizable dialogs